Tilek12/42HN-ft_printf/README.md

 :green_circle: **Mandatory Part**

-Repproduction of a popular and versatile C function: printf().
+Reproduction of a popular and versatile C function: printf().

 **Program name**| libftprintf.a
 :---|:---